CQCL/hugr/specification/hugr.md

-when a true/false subgraph of a Conditional-node wants a value from the outside, we add an outgoing port to the Input node of each subgraph, a corresponding incoming port to the Conditional-node, and discard nodes to each subgraph that doesn’t use the value.
+when a true/false subgraph of a Conditional-node wants a value from the outside, we add an outgoing port to the Input node of each subgraph, a corresponding incoming port to the Conditional-node, and discard nodes to each subgraph that doesn't use the value.
 It is straightforward to turn an edge between graphs into a combination of intra-graph edges and extra input/output ports+nodes in such a way, but this is akin to decompression.